SyncfusionExamples/javascript-scheduler-ruby-rails-application/README.md

 # javascript-scheduler-ruby-rails-application

-This repository provides a sample integration of the Syncfusion JavaScript Scheduler component within a Ruby on Rails application using React.
+This repository provides a sample integration of the Syncfusion JavaScript Scheduler component within a Ruby on Rails application.

 ## Prerequisites